- On September 14

 How did these enormous stones make their way to the countryside of Wiltshire and for what reason?
 Theories flourish.
 Do you think you can uncover the mysteries that have surrounded Stonehenge for so long?
-Why not take a Windsor, Bath and Stonehenge Tour to see this enigmatic attraction for yourself along with some other great parts of the UK?
+Why not take a Stonehenge Tour from London to see this enigmatic attraction for yourself?

 Since its final completion in 1600 BC, this landmark has obviously played a key role in various times throughout British history.
 Many unusual medieval artifacts and coins have been located at the site, remains of a decapitated Saxon man were excavated in 1923 and written mentions of Stonehenge exist from the middle Ages in the work of many scholars.